-At culinary school, students are taught traditional French techniques, like how to make the mother sauces, the difference between julienne and chiffonade, and the importance of mise-en-place.
+At culinary school, students are taught traditional French techniques, like how to make the mother sauces, the difference between julienne and chiffonade, and the importance of mise en place.
 Why?
 Because in the food world, French cookery is considered the basis of all other styles of cuisine.
-If you know how to make a fricassee or hollandaise, you can certainly make macaroni and cheese or Caesar salad.
+If you know how to make a fricassée or hollandaise, you can certainly make macaroni and cheese or Caesar salad.

 What if we apply the same sort of thinking to the home cook?
 If the culinary student should master the techniques of a world-renowned Parisian chef, shouldn’t the home cook master the techniques of the everyday French kitchen?
 Julia Child certainly thought so—this is what she built her entire career upon!

 What happens when you replace the chicken in coq au vin with beef?
 You get boeuf bourguignon.
 Both slow-braised dishes rely on red wine, bacon, and mushrooms to enhance the flavor of the protein.
-Child would recommend serving it with boiled potatoes or buttered noodles, but we think polenta, smashed potatoes, or toasted farro risotto are more modern accompaniments to the hearty stew.
+Child would recommend serving it with boiled potatoes or buttered noodles, but we think polenta, mashed potatoes, or toasted farro risotto are more modern accompaniments to the hearty stew.

 The Alsace region of France is adjacent to Germany and Switzerland, and it’s the origin for a delectable pizza known as tarte flambée (or flammkuchen, in German).
 It’s a thin-crusted pizza topped with a creamy cheesy white sauce, sweet onions, and crisp bacon.
 Pair with a glass of sparkling wine, and you’ll be in heaven!

 In the movie Julie and Julia, the dish that takes Julia Child’s breath away and essentially begins her love affair with French cuisine is sole meunière.
-It’s dover sole that’s dredged in flour and pan-fried in butter.
+It’s Dover sole that’s dredged in flour and pan-fried in butter.
 More butter and lemon juice is added to the pan after the fish is fried—this light sauce is poured over the fish and turns into a bath of melt-in-your-mouth goodness.

 Have you ever had a niçoise salad?
-Pan bagnat is basically the sandwich version of this salad.
+Pain bagnat is basically the sandwich version of this salad.
 Chunky tuna packed in olive oil, hard-boiled eggs, kalamata olives, and red onions are piled onto a soft ciabatta.
 A creamy basil aioli ensures that the sandwich stays moist and delicious.

 Although it’s a bit tedious to make (you have to melt chocolate, beat egg yolks, beat egg whites, fold everything together, let it set, and then make whipped cream), homemade rich dark-chocolate mousse is worth the effort.
 This recipe comes from Petit Trois, an L.A. eatery from French chef Ludo Lefebvre that made Bon Appétit’s best new restaurant list last year.

 You’ve probably ordered French onion soup at a restaurant, but if you’ve never made it at home before, I suggest you do as soon as possible.
-The delicious fragrance of caramelizing onions will waft through your house and tantalize your tastebuds.
+The delicious fragrance of caramelizing onions will waft through your house and tantalize your taste buds.
 The soup basically consists of onions and beef broth, so use the best broth you can find—and if you have time, make your own.